oy3o/bing_on_telegram/README.md

 /chatset chat_name
 # or you can save temp
 /save
-# then restore from temp
+# then restore from temp (This is for restarting the application settings.
+Generally, it will not be used.
+# If there is an unexpected termination, it can be restored by /restore auto, because there is automatic saving)
 /restore
 ```
+**In fact, you can open multiple chat channels to conduct multiple topics instead of just saving to the list**
+**The session will record the current AI enabled status and session context**

 ## command  in telegram
 ```
-_1 - 群组功能
+_1 - group function
 start - start listening here /start reset - reset the group context /reset mode - multi AI forward mode /mode [forward|withcontext]